 In summary, the 70s were Chris Yavelow's performance years; he founded, co-founded, directed, or co-directed many performance organizations in New England, at least one of which, The Annex Players, still exists (renamed Dinosaur-Annex).
 The 80s and early 90s were his computer-music years during which he was active on the board of NEWCOMP (The New England Computer Arts Association), worked for Kurzweil during the crucial years when MIDI was established, and helped bring Macs to the entertainment industry in Hollywood where he was, for several years, the director of MEGA (the Macintosh Entertainment Guild of Americaa joint venture of Apple Computer and Paramount), and also founded FUGUE (the first Finale Users Group) while he was one of the directors of the LAMG (Los Angeles Macintosh Group).
 The 90s saw his gradual shift to multimedia development and expert systems.

-In 2000, Chris Yavelow began applying his talents to writing novels under a nom de plume and soon became interested in distance education for music.
-In 2006, he founded a publishing company specializing in POD (Print-On-Demand).
-An avid hiker and geocacher, he continues to compose music, write nonfiction, and develop software.
+In 2000, Chris Yavelow began applying his talents to writing novels under a nom de plume and soon became interested in distance education for music and digital media.
+In 2006, he founded a digital publishing company.
+An avid geocacher and hiker, Chris walked the Camino de Santiago in 2012 and plans to walk it again in 2014.
+He continues to teach, compose music, write nonfiction, develop software, and design books and collages.